Salvation Run: Premise

-The series, which is based on a pitch from writers George R. R. Martin and John Jos.
-Miller, follows a world where various supervillains are captured by the Suicide Squad and imprisoned on a distant planet.
+The series, which is based on a pitch from writers George R. R. Martin and John J. Miller, follows a world where various supervillains are captured by the Suicide Squad and imprisoned on the distant planet of Cygnus 4019.
 The story features the villains splitting into alliances and either attempting to escape the planet, known as "Salvation", or choosing to rule over it.
-Bill Willingham started as writer, but had to hand the project over to Lilah Sturges after only three issues due to illness.
+Bill Willingham started as writer, but had to hand the project over to Lilah Sturges after three issues due to illness.
 The first issue was released in November 2007.

 Major characters in Salvation Run include Lex Luthor, the Joker, the Rogues (Heat Wave, Captain Cold, Weather Wizard, Abra Kadabra and Mirror Master), and other morally ambiguous heroes such as Scandal Savage and Catwoman.
 Tie-ins to the series were released in Countdown to Final Crisis, Outsiders, Checkmate, Catwoman, and Justice League of America.

 A compiled paperback version of Salvation Run was released on September 24, 2008.

 Plot

 Lead-up and premise

 Following Black Adam's rampage in World War III, the Amazonian attack on the United States, the murder of the Flash (Bart Allen), and the Injustice League's attack upon the wedding of Green Arrow and Black Canary, a government-sponsored secret program is put in place to combat the growing metahuman threat.
-Initiated by the President and executed by Amanda Waller of Checkmate and the Suicide Squad, the purpose of the program is to capture supervillains and exile them to the distant planet Cygnus 4019, also known as Salvation, somewhere in Cygnus X-1 via a Boom Tube.
-Several Suicide Squad members are sent to Salvation once they are no longer needed (examples being Bane and Deadshot).
+The purpose of the program is to capture supervillains and exile them to the distant planet Cygnus 4019.
+Several Suicide Squad members, including Bane and Deadshot, are sent to Salvation once they are no longer needed.
 According to Rick Flag Jr., the prisoners are not given any supplies or equipment for their survival, as that would make the government responsible for them.
 Once they are off-world, they are no longer Earth's responsibility.
 Cygnus 4019 was intended to be peaceful, but was turned into a "training planet" for the New Gods of Apokolips, overseen by DeSaad.